Evanlab02/HomePortalV2/documentation/docs/installation.md

 - [Jellyfin](./dependencies/jellyfin.md)
 - [acme.sh](./dependencies/acme.md)

 NOTE: Please ensure you read the acme.sh documentation as this will tell you how to setup certs manually.
-This is done as this project is assumed to be run on some private network/vpn like service so automatic certificate management probably does not cut it.
+This is done as this project should only be run on a LAN/private network/vpn like service so automatic certificate management probably does not cut it.

+IMPORTANT: DO NOT EXPOSE THIS TO THE PUBLIC.
+The home portal app stores values in plain text for some inter-application communication and will only be corrected in future.
+Do not under any circumstances allow public access as DB access or admin panel access will expose your application credentials.
+This is also why authentik exists as a another security layer but do not assume that this is secure enough.

 ## Installation